jeromecoupe/webstoemp/_posts/2017-04-08-loss-tears-smiles.md

 ## Cancer is a bitch

 A couple of week after our breakup, my phone rang one Tuesday afternoon, it was my mother.
 "You have to come over, I need to talk to you".
 "I could come over this week-end, no problem".
-"No no, Jérôme, in need you to come by now, today".
+"No no, Jérôme, I need you to come by now, today".
 I knew something was not quite right so I took the train after work and we met on a sunny terrasse in downtown Namur.

 "Well, she said, I have been diagnosed with a very aggressive form of breast cancer.
 I have to undergo five months of chemo, then an operation and then radiotherapy".
 There it was again, loss, this time manifesting itself in a more subtle way, through the prospect of maybe loosing my mum.
 A more prospective kind of void, but a void nonetheless.